-But he welcomed me with his open arms, a beautifully flowered bedroom and a heartfelt hand-lettered welcome banner.
+But he welcomed me with his open arms, a beautifully flowered bedroom and a heartfelt, hand-lettered welcome banner.
 He wanted me to feel at home.
 He wanted me to feel safe.
-Because I was.

 Neither of us really knowing the long journey ahead.

 The initial months were hard.
-Building trust as father and daughter – with me not understanding my inner emotions and nor remembering everything from my past abuse.
+Building trust as father and daughter didn’t come easy – with me not understanding my inner emotions nor remembering everything from my past abuse.